Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 This has greatly simplified the inner workings of the ViewModel: all properties are constant, `setInputs` is gone and there's no (explicitly unwrapped) optional in sight.

 As we return to the code where the view model is initialized, we notice things took a turn for the worse.
-The three steps from before have been replaced by two (as step one and two are now combined) and a single context, a single line even, in which both the model and the view have to be accessible is now inevitable:
+The three steps from before have been replaced by two (as step one and two are now combined) and a single context, a single line even, in which both model and view have to be accessible is now inevitable:

 ```swift
 // 1. initialize the view model with the model & view bindings
 let vm = ViewModel(model: model, tap: button.rx.tap, username: usernameField.rx.text)
 ```

-Ideally, we want to pass the view model to the view (controller), but now need the view to initialize the view model first.
+Ideally, we want to initialize the view model outside of the view (controller), but we now need the view to initialize the view model first.
 We can solve this chicken and egg situation by reintroducing a way to represent the two states of the view model: the initial state where it's detached from the view and the state where it's all wired up.

 The power of the solution that we're looking for will come, in part, from the fact that it doesn't care (i.e. makes no assuptions) about the inner workings of the view model.
 This does require us to briefly formalize what a view model looks like from the outside and how it can be initialized: